Japan promises swift coronavirus payouts, starting in May

 (Interactive graphic tracking global spread of coronavirus: open tmsnrt.rs/3aIRuz7 in an external browser.)

-Reporting by Ju-min Park, Izumi Nakagawa, Yoshifumi Takemoto, Kaori Kanoko and Tetsushi Kajimoto; Editing by Robert Birsel and Clarence Fernandez
+Reporting by Ju-min Park, Izumi Nakagawa, Yoshifumi Takemoto, Kaori Kanoko, Tetsushi Kajimoto and Chang-Ran Kim; Editing by Robert Birsel, Clarence Fernandez and Muralikumar Anantharaman